What Is the Relationship Between Luck and Happiness?

 It’s one thing to believe that we’re lucky simply because we’re grateful and focused on the good things we have.
 It’s another to believe that we’re lucky because we’re favored by fate or destiny, with no need to work on self-improvement.

-Anyone who takes this latter view is at risk of having their worldview crushed by a wrecking ball as soon as the unexpected strikes.
+Anyone who takes this second view risks (their worldview) getting crushed by a wrecking ball as soon as the unexpected strikes.

-Black swans and luck are out of our control, so how else can we cope besides accepting their reality?
+Black swans and luck are out of our control; how else do we cope besides accepting their reality?

 Perspective is probably the most powerful tool in our arsenal.
 Perspective – in the form of gratitude – is the closest thing we have in life to a vaccine against the worst effects of tragedy, and not enough of us bother to get inoculated.

-The type of gratitude I’m describing is not the cliche kind that involves “counting blessings,” although that has its value, too.
 What I’m referring to is something broader and deeper: a mind that’s trained to see the wonder in everything, to stay active and curious, to not let the tiny details of life escape our notice.
+A mind that is grateful not just for what happens, but for what doesn’t happen.
 A mind that asks, What can I do about it?
-For Aristotle, it means practicing virtue and contemplation.
+For Aristotle, it means a life of contemplation.

 Being grateful, being proactive, and choosing to believe in “personal luckiness” will not only foster our happiness now but will help us weather the storm when the black swan rears its head.